cicsdev/cics-java-liberty-link/README.md

 `CECI PUT CONTAINER(NAME) CHAR FROM(MATTHEW) CHANNEL(CHAN)`

 `CECI LINK PROG(HELLOWLP) CHANNEL(CHAN)`

-(ensure both commands are entered in the same CECI session.
+(ensure both commands are entered in the same CECI session)

 ## Find out more
 For more information on invoking Java EE applications in a Liberty JVM server from CICS programs see [this article](https://developer.ibm.com/cics/2016/11/02/link-to-liberty/).